 If you sail into Sweden from a country outside the EU, you can temporarily have your boat in Sweden for 18 months without paying any charges.

-- is for private use only (i.e. not for commercial use)
+- For private use only (i.e., not for commercial use);

 You may have to give notification to Swedish Customs if you are carrying certain goods when you sail a pleasure boat across Sweden’s border.
 The rules vary depending on where you are coming from and what goods you are carrying on the boat.

 If the office is closed, you can submit your notification (at any time of day) to Swedish Customs’ intelligence and communications centre:

 Telephone: +46 8 405 05 70

 Goods worth more than SEK 3,300

 If you are travelling to Sweden from a country outside the EU and are bringing in goods (purchased while travelling abroad) to a value of more than SEK 3,300, you have to pay customs duty, VAT and any other taxes on the goods.
 The same applies to goods for commercial use.